rust-lang/reference/src/inline-assembly.md

 > The name given to an item used by a sym-expr that does not have a linkage name may be known as the "mangled" name of the item.

 >[!NOTE]
-> A sym operand does not include any relocation modifeirs such as `@plt` or `@tpoff`.
-The *joined asm-string* is responsible for including these as necessary.
+> A sym operand does not include any relocation modifiers such as `@plt` or `@tpoff`.
+The *joined asm-string* is responsible for including these as required.

 >[!TARGET-SPECIFIC]
 > On x86 and x86_64 targets, the register name is expanded as-is if the `options(att_syntax)` is not used, and with the `%` prefix if `options(att_syntax)` is used.